fenago/snowflake-intermediate/data_apps_summit_lab/data_apps_summit_lab.md

 Now that we have created a database with the Economy Data Atlas, we need to create a database for our application that will store the User Defined Function.

-Select “Worksheets” from the Home menu of Snowflake.
+Select "Worksheets" from the Home menu of Snowflake.
 Create a new worksheet by selecting the

 ![alt_text](assets/Picture8.png)